bsierieb1/xdasi-bio-2021-archive/docs/learning_r/r_rstudio/3_interfacing_with_r.md

 # Using R on commandline

 Once you have installed R, you may start a `terminal` on a MAC or `cmd` on a PC to get a commandline window with a prompt.
 Type **R** and you should see something like what is shown below.
-You can start typing R commands here directly after the R the prompt, `>`(below the command `print("Hello world!")` has already been executed).
+You can start typing R commands here directly after the R the prompt, `>`.
+After you type a command and its arguments, simply press the Return key.
+Separate commands using ; or newline (enter).

 ![](images/R_commandline.png)